-In fact, it is well known that the first major civilizations of Turkey, Ugat (Hatti) and Ugur (Hurrian) were respectively about 1000 and 2000 years older than the much more popular Hittite Empire.
+In fact, it is well known that the first major civilizations of Turkey, Ugat (Hatti) and Ugur (Hurrian) were respectively at least 1000 and 2000 years older than the much more popular Hittite Empire.

-Moreover, a large section if not the majority of the Hittite Empire and its vassal states were Ugur (Hurrian) and Hatti (Ugat) people.
+Moreover, a large section if not the majority of the population of the Hittite Empire and its vassal states consisted of Ugur (Hurrian) and Hatti (Ugat) people.
 Hittites called themselves "the people of the land of the Hatti", and not Hittite!
-The migrant rulers of the Hittite Empire largely considered as the first "Indo-Europeans" on written record (Anitta text, 1650 BC), adopted the culture of the people they ruled over.
+The (probably) migrant rulers of the Hittite Empire largely considered as the first "Indo-Europeans" on written record (Anitta text, 1650 BC), adopted the culture of the people they ruled over.

 Learn more about this artwork from Louvre Museum's page: The funerary stela of Tarhunpiyas, from the Kingdom of Gurgum, Kahramanmaras, Turkey

-This stele is very significant in many ways for the Etruscan origins.
+This stele is very significant in many ways in determining the origins of the Etruscans.
 Bigger Image

 As explained by Karen Radner it depicts augury in Southeastern Turkey.